yuri-no-sora/yuri-no-sora/README.md

 Cybersecurity researcher, exploring the edges of technology and cryptography.
 Pursuing mastery in cryptography and machine learning, where the future lies.
 Lover of structured elegance, be it in code, knowledge, or life.

--📚 Current Pursuits
+-🖤 Interests
+Finding beauty in complexity, whether in algorithms or literature.
 Exploring cryptographic implementations with a focus on Python, C++ and Java.
 Delving into the philosophy of knowledge, security, and ambition.
--🖤 Interests
-Finding beauty in complexity, whether in algorithms or literature.
-A quiet evening with books, codes, and the whisper of secrets waiting to be uncovered.
-Pursuing personal growth through strategy, precision, and discipline.